syntax-syndicate/beeai-platform/docs/ACP/ACP.md

 ### 7.1 User Consent and Control

-- All agent operations requiring privileged access MUST obtain explicit user consent
+- All agent operations requiring privileged access MUST obtain explicit user consent in some point of the interaction (starting, middle or ending)
+- Users MUST be able to revoke access for any agent
 - Users MUST be able to review and approve task delegations
-- Users MUST be able to revoke access for any agent

 ### 7.2 Data Privacy